roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© His writing had been more productive than ever.
+His writing had been more productive than ever.
 The words spilled onto the page as fast as he could write them, complete, with no hesitation.
 He felt good about his work, and those feelings carried over into his evenings.

  Red followed him around once he'd finished his writing.
 She'd stay close by while he cooked their dinner, and all too often as he fed her from his plate.
 She'd bounce around playfully, rubbing against him, eager for his touch.
 While he worked on the upkeep of his home, she remained in arm's reach, quiet, obedient.